Elembio/AvidityManuscript2023/README.md

 The same run used to generate the recalibrated quality scores was analyzed via custom script for all k-mers of size 1, 2, and 3.
 The computation is based on 1% of a 35X genome to ensure adequate sampling of each k-mer.
 For example, each 3-mer is sampled at least 850 thousand times with an average of 6.7 million times.
 The figure is based on a publicly available run from each platform.
 For the instances of each k-mer, the percent mismatching a variant-masked reference was computed.
 The same script was applied to a publicly available NovaSeq data set for HG002 and a publicly available NextSeq 2000 data set for HG001 (demo data for HG002 was not available).
 We tabulated the number of k-mers in which the percent incorrect was lowest for AVITI among the three platforms compared.

-The command used to generate the kmer-error can be found below.
+The command used to generate the kmer-error across the three K sizes [1,2,3]:
 ```
 #kmer-1
 THREADS=6 CONCURRENCY=3 RATE=0.1 SAMPLE=HG002 bash ~/git/AvidityManuscript2023/bash/run_error_by_kmer.sh -r <path_to_sample_specific_dir_containing_bam> -g AvidityManuscript2023/data/genome/Homo_sapiens_assembly38_primaryonly/ -b AvidityManuscript2023/data/bed/GRCh38_10bp_1000000_random/ -i test__kmer-1 -o test_kmer-1/ -k 1 -w <path_to_scratch_dir>